micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 (dystopian).
 A term used to describe a society or setting characterized by suffering, oppression, or injustice, often presented in literature and film as a cautionary tale about the potential consequences of certain political, social, or environmental trends.
 #### [Return to Q Index](#section1)

-## <a name="question11"></a>Q11:   Please give me an example including "romantic","Mr.yang"，"be obsessed with", “miss liu”, "with respect to", "underneath the moonlight","fevered feeling","flowers","bashful".{Story-style.  fresh flowers , love story}
+## <a name="question11"></a>Q11:   Please give me an example including "romantic","Mr.yang"，"be obsessed with", “miss liu”, "with respect to", "underneath the moonlight","fevered feeling","flowers","bashful".%Story-style.  fresh flowers , love story%

 #### A11: